Trip Details

 • 3610m

-This day for acclimatization is required because you are already above 4000m and your body needs to adjust the new elevation and the weather condition.
-We walk around Phoksundo lake and explore the beautiful surrounding.
+This day for acclimatization is required because you are already above 4000m and your body needs to adjust to the new elevation and the weather conditions.
+We walk around Phoksundo Lake and explore the beautiful surroundings.
 We enjoy the serenity that persists around the lake.
 Trekkers also can go to explore the village called Ringmo.
-You will experience authentic Nepalese culture and undisturbed mountain lifestyle of the people.
+You will experience authentic Nepalese culture and the undisturbed mountain lifestyle of the people.
 Further, you can go around the village and visit holy monasteries

 • BF/Lunch/Dinner